3 Minutes. 1 Slide. Your Work.

 - Recording and/or editing quality are not included in the adjudicating criteria.

-- Different judging panels of faculty, staff, alumni, and community members score the preliminary and final rounds.
+- Different judging panels of faculty, staff, and alumni score the preliminary and final rounds.

 - Videos must meet the competition’s criteria with some optional inclusions allowed.
-Download The Big Pitch 2020 Presentation Requirements for all the details.
+See the Big Pitch Information Sheet for more details.

 |All participants will receive event swag!|

 |Finals||Friday, November 19, 2021, 12 – 1 p.m.|

 |Preliminary Round||Monday, November 8th to Thursday, November 11th, 2021|

 |PowerPoint & Video Submission Deadline||Friday, November 5, 2021, by 10 a.m.|